 Unfortunately, not all managers are good managers.
 And the inability to be an effective leader can often stem from poor communication skills.

-In a recent Robert Half Management Resources survey, workers were asked what skill they think their manager needs to improve most.
+In a Robert Half Management Resources survey, workers were asked what skill they think their manager needs to improve most.
 The top response, cited by 30 percent of workers, was "communication and diplomacy."
 An even higher percentage of millennial professionals (36 percent) said their bosses need to improve communication and be more diplomatic.

 Here are some strategies that new managers and seasoned leaders can both use to help improve their communication abilities: